-How, oh how to cram London into a mere 3-days?
-It is tricky to cover so much history, culture and afternoon tea in just 72-hours.
-I spent 2-weeks sampling the city, so I could curate this 3-day London itinerary for you, whittling it down to all the best bits.
-So without further dilly dally, let’s go!
+Wondering how to cram the highlights of London into a mere 3-days?
+It can be tricky to cover so much history, culture and afternoon tea in just 72-hours!
+That’s why I put together this 3-day London itinerary, curating all the best and most iconic sights in an easy-to-follow route.

 Disclosure: I may earn compensation from the purchase of any product or service linked on this website, at no extra cost to you.
 I only link to products I use and love, therefore feel comfortable recommending.